How to Find the Best Chemical-Free Protein Powder

 - zinc oxide

-It is worth adding that some food additives, particularly flavors and artificial sweeteners, are often marketed as healthy.
+It is important to note that food additives are often marketed as healthy ingredients.

-Furthermore, did you know that whereas food manufacturers are required to disclose their ingredients, natural flavor manufacturers are not.
+Plus, while food manufacturers are required to disclose their ingredients, flavor manufacturers are not.

 They can add solvents, preservatives, and carriers to a flavor that qualifies as “natural” under current regulations.